 Showing 1–10 of 184 results.

-As the COVID-19 pandemic sends shockwaves through the labour market, Centre for Cities tracks the latest unemployment claim statistics across the UK's cities and largest towns.
+Centre for Cities tracks the latest unemployment claim statistics across the UK's cities and largest towns.

 The release of workplace data from the Census shows how little guide it provides for the next decade of policy decisions.

 More than a year since the Covid furlough scheme ended, most urban areas appear to have bounced back to pre-pandemic employment levels – with just a couple of exceptions.